uts58/Retro-2D-Space-Shooter/includes/freeglut/Readme.txt

 Installation

-Create a folder on your PC which is readable by all users, for example “C:\Program Files\Common Files\MSVC\freeglut\” on a typical Windows system.
-Copy the “lib\” and “include\” folders from this zip archive to that location.
+Create a folder on your PC which is readable by all users, for example ï¿½C:\Program Files\Common Files\MSVC\freeglut\ï¿½ on a typical Windows system.
+Copy the ï¿½lib\ï¿½ and ï¿½include\ï¿½ folders from this zip archive to that location.

 The appropriate freeglut DLL can either be placed in the same folder as your application, or can be installed in a system-wide folder which appears in your